-mproving the food and nutrition security of households in Uganda is important for the development of the country.
-Like any other aspect of development, success in improving food and nutrition security is dependent on effective community mobilisation.
-To integrate food and nutrition security into the work of community mobilisers, the Ministry of Gender, Labour and Social Development recognizes that:
+Success in improving food and nutrition security depends on effective community mobilisation.
+To integrate food and nutrition security into the work of community mobilisers, the Ministry of Gender, Labour and Social Development (MGLSD) recognizes that:

-- Community mobilisers and resource persons should include food and nutrition security among the issues they cover during mobilisation - Community mobilisers and resource persons should help communities identify food and nutrition security issues as part of community planning - Home and village improvement campaigns should address issues of food and nutrition security - Community meetings should address food and nutrition security concerns
+- Community mobilisers and resource persons should include food and nutrition security among the issues they cover during mobilisation. - Community mobilisers and resource persons should help communities identify food and nutrition security issues as part of community planning. - Home and village improvement campaigns should address issues of food and nutrition security. - Community meetings should address food and nutrition security concerns.

 To carry out these activities, community mobilisers need to have the appropriate knowledge, skills, and reference materials to do so.
-This guide is intended to provide community mobilisers with:
+Community Mobilisation on Food and Nutrition Security: A Guide for Community Mobilisers is intended to provide community mobilisers with: